bradfrost/atomic-design/chapter-4.md

 Initially, in-browser designs tend to look crude at best, which is A-OK.
 The intention is to stub out the template's basic information architecture in the browser, define patterns, wire up those patterns using includes, and begin the patterns' general markup.
 With that work in place, the team can collectively begin styling specific patterns and refining the overall structure.

-Seeing these partially designed prototypes might look unusual to those used more traditional, pixel-perfect design deliverables.
+Seeing these partially designed prototypes might look unusual to those used to more traditional, pixel-perfect design deliverables.
 But it's far more important to communicate progress than a false sense of perfection, which is why rolling updates are preferable to big reveals.

 ### The role of comps in a post-PSD era
 Up until this point we've been talking about establishing a general aesthetic direction and then designing some patterns to experiment with the application of that aesthetic direction.
 These relatively lo-fi tactics allow teams to explore freely, iterate quickly, and get feedback sooner.